Backpacking woman sitting at the Alpine Lake.

 We can all agree that Aunt Flo is more of a city girl.
 A heating pad, along with Netflix and chocolate chip cookies on delivery are the usual must-haves for her stay.
 But sometimes, despite our best planning, she pays us a visit in the middle of a 20 miler through the Teton National Forest.

-Enter the Saalt Cup.
-Not only is this little menstrual cup saving the planet, it's saving you the hassle of hauling a smelly bag of used tampons in your already back-breaking pack.
+Enter the Saalt.
+Not does a menstrual cup or menstrual disc save the planet, it saves you the hassle of hauling a smelly bag of used tampons in your already back-breaking pack.
 When it comes to figuring out your period packing list, we've got you covered—along with how-to's for handling Mother Nature with or without the convenience of a bathroom.

 Planning Ahead